tijptjik/TheTrial/README.md

 All the players in the narrative represent artefacts from Earth that Sherin will be able to interact with and collect evidence from.

+The characters and artefact encounters are described in [characters.md](https://github.com/tijptjik/TheTrial/blob/main/characters.md)

 ## Quest Items

 ![](header.jpg)